umorjyoti/trip/memory-bank/activeContext.md

       - Kept `protect` middleware to ensure users are authenticated
       - Relied on controller-level authorization which properly checks if user owns the booking or is admin
     - **Result**: Regular users can now fully manage their own bookings without needing a user group assignment
+*   **Fixed API routing issues causing duplicate `/api/api/upload` paths**: Resolved configuration conflicts between frontend proxy and API service:
+    - **Issues Fixed**:
+      - `POST /api/api/upload` - Duplicate `/api` in upload requests causing 404 errors
+      - `DELETE /api/api/upload/:key` - Duplicate `/api` in delete requests
+      - Various other API endpoints with duplicate `/api` paths
+    - **Root Cause**:
+      - Frontend proxy configured to `http://localhost:5000/api` in `package.json`
+      - API service configured with base URL `http://localhost:5001/api`
+      - Components making direct axios calls to `/api/upload` instead of using API service
+      - Some API service functions using direct axios calls instead of configured api instance
+    - **Solutions Implemented**:
+      - Fixed API service base URL to match proxy: `http://localhost:5000/api`
+      - Updated `ImageUploader` component to use API service instead of direct axios calls
+      - Updated `TrekForm` component to use API service for upload operations
+      - Fixed all direct axios calls in `api.js` service to use configured api instance
+      - Standardized all API calls to use the configured api instance with proper base URL
+    - **Result**: All API calls now use consistent routing without duplicate `/api` paths

 **Next Steps:**

 1. Test the complete OTP verification flow for both registration and login
 2. Test that regular users can now access all booking functionality without permission issues
+3. Test that upload functionality works correctly without 404 errors
-3. Consider implementing Redis for temporary storage in production
+4. Consider implementing Redis for temporary storage in production
-4. Add email verification resend functionality for existing users
+5. Add email verification resend functionality for existing users
-5. Consider adding rate limiting for OTP requests
+6. Consider adding rate limiting for OTP requests
-6. Await further instructions or specific tasks from the user.
+7. Await further instructions or specific tasks from the user.

 **Active Decisions/Considerations:**